 After selecting our final solution, we moved on to creating a prototype.

 At the start, I wanted to code the prototype as a web-based application using bootstrap, but due to time constrains (~5 hours to prototype), a user interface prototyping software was used instead to create the prototype.
 Initially, I started out with InVision (a prototyping web app), but I switched to proto.io afterwards as it’s much easier and faster to use compared to InVision.

 Why did i switch over?

-- The internet connection was so bad at times (too many individuals were using the network, which is very common for this kind of event…) it was almost impossible to download the relevant UI toolkit or icon set that is needed.
+- The internet connection was so slow that (too many devices connectioning to the router) it was almost impossible to download the relevant UI toolkit or icon set that is needed.
 These UI toolkit & icon were meant to make the prototype look more realistic.

 - I have to create every screen of the prototype, which includes the dialogbox, popup notifications, dialog boxes, etc. This is rather time consuming compared to a drag and drop type of prototyping web app.
 (Which is what proto.io offered.)

 - There will be a problem uploading all the various screens due to the problem mentioned previously: Bad internet consistency.
 If I’m unable to upload the screens to InVision, whats the point of even using InVision to prototype our idea?

 So with that reasons, I switched over to proto.io, which offers a predefined UI toolset, transitions, icons, drag and drop interface, if this, then function, and many more.
 It is also simpler to navigate around and faster to learn how to use.

 To simulate the visualisation, we used Google VR View.
 Below shows the sample code that displayed the VR view as shown above.